guillaume-soulard/jfsql/README.md

 * owner : the owner of the file or the directory
 * path : the path
 * parent : the parent name
-* size : the size in bytes
+* size : the size in bytes (directory size is not the size of directory's content but the size of the directory without any content)
 * content : the content (only on files)
 * last_update_date : the last modification date (yyyy/mm/dd hh/mm/ss)
 * last_access_date : the last access date (yyyy/mm/dd hh/mm/ss)
 * creation_date : the creation date (yyyy/mm/dd hh/mm/ss)
-* status : 'readable', 'writable', 'executable'
+* status : 'unaccessible', 'readable', 'writable', 'executable'
 * type : 'file' or 'directory'

 Supported comparators :